dcsil/B2ST-App/README.md

 - By clicking Subscribe button, if this payment is sucess, you will be redirect to main page.
 - Go to Dashboard, there will be an updated paln shown up on top right corner of you dashboard.
 - You can change your plan at anytime by repeating the same process.

-## User Authentication
-### Sign up
-- Click Register button on the top right.
-- Type in your first name, last name, email address and password. make sure all fields are valid and all checkings are passed.
-- Click Sign up, you will be redirect to dashboard page.
-Your email address will be shown on top right corner of the dashboard.
-- If you already have an account, click "Already have an account?
-Sign in" to sign in.
-### Log in
-- If you already have an account, Log in by type in your email, and the corresponding password.
-- If logged in sucessfully you will be redirect to dashboard page.
-Your email address will be shown on top right corner of the dashboard.
-- If you do not have an account, click "Don't have an account?
-Sign Up" to Sign up.
-### Log out
-- If you are already signed in, Click on Log out button at the left side, you will be logged out and redirect to main page.